Scrapers

-Scrapers are reusable custom extractors that you can generate once and run on multiple URLs.
+Scrapers are reusable extractors that you can create, manage, and run on multiple URLs.
 This API is ideal for scenarios where you need to extract the same type of data from multiple pages or websites.

 How It Works